Technology Interest Group

 For the October TIG meeting, Karen A. Fortin will be presenting on "Wo...February TIG Meeting: Robert Cameron Weir - NotebookLM for the Genealogist

-For the February TIG meeting, we will welcome Robert Cameron Weir as our speaker...Hands-On Workshop: Using WikiTree for Your Family Tree
+For the February TIG meeting, we will welcome Robert Cameron Weir as our speaker...April TIG Meeting: Christine Cohen - Mysterious Codes: Passenger Manifests Letters and Numbers

 For the October TIG meeting, Karen A. Fortin will be presenting on "WorldCat and ArchiveGrid: Finding Books, Manuscripts, and More.